Mohammad-Shoaib-1999/task/README.md

 - **Multiple Submissions**: The form is protected against duplicate submissions by disabling the submit button after the first submission.
 - **Error Handling**: All potential errors are handled gracefully, providing clear feedback to the user.

-#### Conclusion:
-This project meets all the specified requirements and implements robust features to ensure a smooth user experience.
-The form is validated thoroughly, and the response page accurately reflects the submitted data.
-The use of the Context API ensures that data is managed efficiently across the application, and the application is styled effectively using Tailwind CSS.